Amit Kothari

 Here’s a practical example.
 A financial analyst has a comp table in Excel - revenue multiples, margin analysis, deal terms for a dozen targets.
 They ask Claude to pull the top five by EV/EBITDA, explain the outliers, then switch to PowerPoint and say “build me three slides for the investment committee.”
 Claude already has the data, already knows the context, and generates slides with the actual numbers rather than placeholders.

 That’s not a trivial workflow improvement.
 In building Tallyfy, I’ve watched financial teams spend hours manually copying data between spreadsheets and decks, reformatting as they go, catching errors on the third pass through.
-The thing is, most of them don’t know this toggle exists because Anthropic buried it in beta settings rather than making it a headline feature.
-The Decoder covered it and described it as “context sharing across apps,” which is the right framing.
+The thing is, most of them don’t know this toggle exists because Anthropic buried it in settings rather than making it a headline feature.
+The Decoder covered it and described it as “context sharing across apps,” which captures it well.
 TechRadar noted the efficiency gains but didn’t dig into limitations, which is where things get interesting.

 Skills are where the real value lives